What is the Unitary Patent?

 If an earlier national right, depriving a patent of novelty in even one Unitary patent country were to be discovered, a unitary patent could therefore be centrally revoked across all member states.
 Accordingly, the discovery of earlier national rights through this new top-up search could prompt important considerations regarding the validation of European patents and whether or not to obtain unitary patent protection.

-On the one hand, if any earlier national rights were to be discovered by the top-up search, patentees would have an opportunity to limit the claims after receipt of the intention to grant communication, before grant.
-Therefore, if unitary patent protection was desired, revocation of the whole unitary patent could potentially be avoided owing to the early discovery of such an earlier national right.
+On the one hand, if any earlier national rights were to be discovered by the top-up search, applicants have an opportunity to limit the claims after receipt of the intention to grant communication, before grant.
+Therefore, if unitary patent protection was desired, revocation of the whole unitary patent could be avoided owing to the early discovery of such an earlier national right.

-On the other hand, patentees may in that case feel more comfortable proceeding by the classic approach of validating their European patent in individual EPC contracting states.
-This is because revocation in one state would only cause revocation of part of the EP patent in that respective validation state.
+On the other hand, applicants may in that case feel more comfortable proceeding by the classic approach of validating their European patent in individual EPC contracting states.
+This is because revocation in one state would only cause revocation of one nationally validated patent.
 Protection in all other individually validated states would, therefore, still be maintained.

-Regarding the practical steps to take on moving forward, patentees should review in detail any earlier national rights identified in the new top-up search which will be communicated to the applicant in the intention to grant communication prior to grant.
-If these earlier national rights appear to be a risk in terms of novelty, then the applicant can choose either to limit the claims prior to grant and obtain unitary patent protection or to maintain the claims without amendment and obtain national protection in each desired state through the classic validation route.
+Regarding the practical steps to take on moving forward, applicants should review in detail any earlier national rights identified in the new top-up search communicated to the applicant in the intention to grant communication prior to grant.
+If these earlier national rights appear to be a risk in terms of novelty, then the applicant can choose either to limit the claims prior to grant and obtain unitary patent protection, or to maintain the claims without amendment and obtain national protection in each desired state through the classic validation route.

 Ultimately this decision will depend on the jurisdiction of any earlier national rights discovered and the importance of obtaining patent protection in that jurisdiction.